stoyky/stoyky.github.io/content/blog/tcm_academy_bossfight/index.md

 ![](img/wannacry_iat.jpeg)

 As well as calls to InternetOpen, CreateFile and other calls that indicate that files are being created, sent and encrypted.
 These might prove good breaking points during dynamic analysis.
-Now we move on the dynamic analysis to ellicit more interesting behavior from this piece of malware.
+Now we move on to the dynamic analysis to ellicit more interesting behavior from this piece of malware.

 ## Dynamic Analysis

 As per usual, we fire up REMnux with an INetSim listener to listen for potential DNS requests, HTTP requests or other traffic that the binary generates.
 After a quick snapshot of the VM we detonate the binary and... nothing happens.
-Or has there?
+Or did we miss it?
 Switching over to Wireshark in REMnux we observe an interesting HTTP GET request:

 ![](img/wannacry_callback.jpeg)

-Intuitively this looks like a killswitch domain.
+Intuitively this looks like a callback domain.
 It looks like the malware fails to detonate as long as a connection can be made to this URL.
 So, we disable INetSim and try again, and indeed we wanna cry:

 ![](feature-wannacry.png)
 ![](img/wannacry_decryptor.png)

-Looking at ProcMon we see that a file named "tasksche.exe" is written to the windows folder, perhaps this is a persistence mechanism?
-We akso observe a bunch of WriteFile operations to a particular directory:
+Looking at ProcMon we see that a file named "tasksche.exe" is written to the Windows folder, perhaps this is a persistence mechanism?
+We also observe a bunch of WriteFile operations to a particular directory:

 ![](img/wannacry_procmon.png)